 As the organizational scope of the post-9/11 armed conflict evolves, so too does the scope of military detention authority.
 A court’s ruling this week illustrates that it is shrinking.

 Latest in Guantanamo Litigation: District Court

+Given Donald Trump’s continuing fondness for Twitter over the course of his rise to power, it was perhaps inevitable that sooner or later, we would start seeing his tweets showing up in litigations.
+Turns out it happened sooner, in fact before he even took office.
 In the weeks before the inauguration, counsel in Guantanamo habeas cases filed what appear to be the first motion referring, implicitly, to Trump’s tweets—at least the first that we’re aware of in the national security context.

-The original motion by counsel for Abd al Rahim al-Nashiri to have a copy of the Senate Intelligence Committee's interrogation report to held under seal with the D.C.
-District Court, as well as the government's response and a reply to the government by Nashiri's counsel.
+Last week, Ben posted an order by Judge Royce Lamberth of the D.C.
+District Court granting a request by counsel for Abd al Rahim al-Nashiri to have a copy of the Senate Intelligence Committee's interrogation report held under seal with the court.

 The other day, Quinta and I noted that counsel for Abd al Rahim Al-Nashiri had asked the court in his habeas case to have a copy of the Senate Intelligence Committee's interrogation report filed under seal with the court.
 Yesterday, Judge Royce Lamberth issued an order doing just that: